moses1252/Emergency_Room_Analysis/README.md

 - These KPIs were selected to help hospital staff monitor patient flow, satisfaction, and departmental performance over time.

 ### Data Analysis
-Yes — I can absolutely help with that.
-Based on the images and conversations we've had, I’ll translate your SQL-style documentation into **Excel-based equivalents** that mirror what you did, using clear, stakeholder-friendly descriptions.

-Here’s a polished version of your **Data Analysis & KPI Calculation** section for this ER project using Excel:

-### KPI Calculations (Excel-Based)

 I evaluated emergency room performance with the following KPIs in mind.